Linux For Normies (from a normie's point of view)

 I highly recommend using Arch or any of its derivates, except for Manjaro.

-Beware, Arch Linux does have some big issues with updates and bootloader.
+Beware, Arch Linux does have some big issues with updates and the bootloader.
 So make sure not to interrupt any updates or your system will get messed up.
 (It happened to me.)

 I would certainly not recommend it to new users, although Redcore may be a better alternative installation-wise if you're still curious. (it has a Calamari installer but it only comes with KDE by default)